Change Management | White Paper

 Change management within business organizations is necessary to implement transformations such as:

-• Adoption of a new corporate culture (e.g., Lean, Agile, Sustainability....)
+• adoption of a new corporate culture (e.g., Lean, Agile, Sustainability....)

 • appointment of new managers